 I don’t know what led you to make your decision.
 I won’t speculate over the specifics.
 I may never understand why you didn’t keep pushing, because you always landed back on your feet.
 What I will say is, David, I love you, and I’m sorry if my actions didn’t always reflect that or if you ever questioned if it was true.
 You’re one of the smartest guys I’ve met, funny [even if it was only you laughing most of the time], strong – I watched you help raise your sister, support your mother and guide your brother.
 There’s so much more I could write..
 But there will never be enough..

 So I’ll end with this..
 That time that you called me and asked if you could sing, and gave me a taster..
 I think that was the only time I lied to you, sorry :)

 A final word.
 Suicide is becoming a great concern amongst men, young men.
 We often think that they are stronger than us [women].
 They are less likely to ask for help and support.
 There aren’t always signs, but let’s make it #OkNotToBeOk and provide a platform and support network.

-Editor’s note: Suicide is the biggest killer of young men in Britain, with three men under 35 ending their lives every day.
+Suicide is the biggest killer of young men in Britain, with three men under 35 ending their lives every day.
 Suicide claims more young male lives in England and Wales each year than road accidents, murder and HIV/AIDS combined, according to statistics.
-If you need support, UK charity CALM offer a free, confidential and anonymous phone line and texting service, open 5pm – midnight, 7 days a week – visit thecalmzone.net for information.
-Alternatively, help and advice is available from the American Foundation For Suicide Prevention.
+If you need support, UK charity CALM offer a free, confidential and anonymous phone line and texting service, open 5pm – midnight, 7 days a week – thecalmzone.net.
+Help and advice is also available from Samaritans and the American Foundation For Suicide Prevention.